ualex73/slide/README.md

 - **password** (*Required*): The device code of your Slide (inside of the Slide or in the box, length is 8 characters)
 - **invert_position** (*Optional*): If the position should be inverted e.g. 0% -> 100% and 100% -> 0% (default = False)

+### Services

+- slide.calibrate - It is possible to call this service to calibrate your Slide

 ### Debugging

 It is possible to debug the Slide component and API library, this can be done by adding the following lines to the `configuration.yaml` file: